robfatland/nexus/data/api.md

         - One sample per second
         - Three values per sample: Timestamp, pressure, measurement
             - First sensor measures temperature; second measures salinity
+        - One month
+        - In practice: Just five days to make the point
-- Establish a moderate-size cloud Virtual Machine
+- Establish a moderate-size cloud Virtual Machine on Azure
     - Connect using VSCode as described above
-    - Configure the cloud VM as described above
+    - Configure the VM as described above
 - Establish a NoSQL database on the cloud
     - This working example uses CosmosDB on Azure
     - The cloud VM will load tabular data into the database...